 How much will Dynon Certified products cost?
 How much is the STC?

-Dynon’s list pricing for the PMA/certified versions of its products be the same as for LSA/Experimental customers.
-STC pricing for the initial Cessna 172 STC is $2000.
+Dynon’s list pricing for the PMA/certified versions of its products are the same as the LSA/Experimental customers.
+STC pricing for the Cessna 172 STC is $2000.
 Dynon is also exploring all-inclusive pricing packages.
 For pricing information, see www.dynon.aero/certified.

 Is this an EAA STC?
 Do I get the STC from the EAA like with the EFIS-D10A?